plebbit/plebbit-js/README.md

   chainTicker: string // ticker of the chain, like eth, avax, sol, etc in lowercase
   address: string // address of the NFT contract
   id: string // tokenId or index of the specific NFT used, must be string type, not number
+  timestamp: number // in seconds, needed to mitigate multiple users using the same signature
   signature: Signature // proof that author.address owns the nft
   // how to resolve and verify NFT signatures https://github.com/plebbit/plebbit-js/blob/master/docs/nft.md }